isar/isar/packages/isar/README.md

 > #### Isar [ee-zahr]:
 >
 > 1. River in Bavaria, Germany.
-> 2. Database that will make your life easier.
+> 2. Crazy fast database that is a joy to use.

 ## Features